 Global Cities are places where people want to live, work and play.
 Their key characteristics are: strong infrastructure, diverse economies, advanced ESG polices, skilled labour force, and quality of life and culture.
 Investing in real estate assets within these cities gives exposure to a diverse range of sectors.

 It's expected that by 2050, nearly 70% of the world's population (compared to 55% today) will reside in urban areas.

-Global Cities also offer a solution to combating climate change.
+Global Cities also offer a solution to combatting climate change.
 With two thirds of carbon emissions focused on cities, the transition to net zero carbon and achieving the goals set out in The Paris Agreement would require changes to first be made in these cities that are backed by sustainability policies.
-A clear example of the impact cities can make is seen in C40, a network of the world’s megacities that are committed to addressing climate change.
+A clear example of the impact cities can make is seen from C40, a network of the world’s megacities that are committed to addressing climate change.

 *Source: UN, as at May 2018

 "Global Cities are those which capture the world's attention and investment, they are international hubs for individuals and businesses.
 It is in these cities you will find world-class universities and enterprises - with governments working hard to ensure they continue to thrive."

 You can find more information on the fund including literature and performance data on our fund centre.

 Fitch Ratings Excellent (as at 16 June 2021)